+Online summary

+Tremendous activity in the development of methodology has now rendered the exhaustive search for pairwise genetic interactions computationally routine, but addressing the statistical problems of detecting epistasis remains a big challenge.

+Most reports of epistasis influencing human complex traits that exist in the literature raise concerns regarding their validity, and do not follow the same strict protocols that are in place for reporting additive effects.

+There is mounting evidence that pairwise epistatic effects influencing human complex traits that are sufficiently large for detection in standard single-sample GWAS do not exist.
+If epistatic effects do influence complex traits then each interaction effect will likely be small, as is observed with additive effects.

+The majority of robust additive effects are only found when GWAS is performed using huge samples and good SNP coverage, often as a result of multi-study meta analyses.
+Similar approaches are necessary if epistatic effects are also to be robustly detected, though methodology or attempts at implementation are yet to surface.

+Methods have emerged for estimating the total contribution of additive effects across the whole genome, similar methods for estimation of total contribution of genetic interactions would be valuable but have yet to be developed.

 Abstract

 Genome wide association studies (GWAS) have become the focus of the statistical analysis of complex traits in humans, successfully shedding light on several aspects of genetic architecture and also biological etiology.
 Single nucleotide polymorphisms (SNPs) are usually modeled as having additive, cumulative, and independent effects on the phenotype.
 Though evidently a useful approach, it is often argued that this is not a realistic biological model and that epistasis, the statistical interaction between SNPs, should be included.
 The purpose of this review is to summarise recent directions in methodology for detecting epistasis, and discuss evidence on the role of epistasis in human complex trait variation.
 We also discuss the relevance of epistasis in the context of GWAS, and potential hazards in the interpretation of statistical interaction terms.